Arhathsis/COSMOD_project/README.md

 Additional paths can be written in COSMOD_paths, including catalogue directories.
 Special algorithm parameters are shown in COSMOD_Config.
 The COSMOD use the special modules, such as:
-Cosmology -- cosmological models global -- global variables and supporting functions GNUplot -- the fortran--GNUplot interracting for plotting graphics main -- the main of COSMOD math -- some mathematical functions
+Cosmology -- cosmological models;
+global -- global variables and supporting functions;
+GNUplot -- the fortran--GNUplot interracting for plotting graphics;
+main -- the main of COSMOD;
+math -- some mathematical functions.

 You can ask me any questions via arhath.sis@gmail.com && arhath.sis@yandex.ru .